 How much should you water crispy wave fern?

 The fern prefers moist soil to grow correctly.
 The soil should be moist but not overly damp.
-Too much watering may cause the fern-root to rot.
-And most often, people planting it indoors, usually over water than underwater.
+Too much watering may cause the fern root to rot.
+And most often, people plant it indoors, usually over water than underwater.

 To avoid stress or overwater, you should always water the plant from above and make sure there is good drainage at the pot’s bottom.
 The soil should be kept lightly moist, but never let it dry out or go without water.